adamk72/adk_docusaurus/docs/js/vue-lessons/getting-started.md

 As such, I'll be skipping the basics, like how for loops and other control features work, for instance.
 I'll also skip the basics of installation, since you can locate that at [Vue's website (v2)](https://vuejs.org/v2/guide/).

-Also, I'm going to skip over Vue that is instantiated as an object, like this:
+Also, I'm going to skip Vue that is instantiated as an object, like this:
 ```javascript
 var app = new Vue({
   el: '#app',